jfhammell/stcolumba/pages/pages-root-folder/index.md

   text: "<b>Sunday Worship 9:30am</b>"
 #  text: "<b>Sunday Worship 9:30am</b><br/>Children's Sunday School (Fall through Spring)"

-#widget2:
+widget2:
-#  title: "Facilities"
+  title: "Facilities"
-#  url: /community/facilities/
+  url: /community/facilities/
-#  image: widget-hall-303x182.jpg
+  image: widget-hall-303x182.jpg
-#  text: 'A community hub in Manor Park, the facilities of St Columba are used by various groups throughout the week, and on weekends by individuals for special occasions such as birthday or anniversary parties.
+  text: 'A community hub in Manor Park, the facilities of St Columba are used by various groups throughout the week, and on weekends by individuals for special occasions such as birthday or anniversary parties.
 If you have an event or meeting, one of the church halls may be a perfect fit for your needs.'

-widget2:
-  title: "Christmas Services"
-  url: /2019/christmas/
-  image: widget-gareth-harper-175342-unsplash-640x384.jpg
-  text: "Join us for Christmas in Manor Park.
-Find our special service times during the season celebrating the birth of Christ."

 widget3:
-  title: "Holly Sale & Baked Goods"
+  title: "PWRDF Sunday"
-  url: /2019/holly-sale/
+  url: /2020/pwrdf-sunday/
-  image: widget-holly-sale-2019.png
+  image: widget-pwrdf-416x250.png
-  text: "St Columba's annual Holly Sale is on <b>Saturday, December&nbsp;21 at 10am</b> with bags of fresh holly, homemade jams & jellies, and baked goods."
+  text: "St Columba will host Dr Jane Maxwell on <b>Sunday, February&nbsp;16</b> to speak to us about the Primate's World Relief and Development Fund."
 #
 # Use the call for action to show a button on the frontpage
 #